 Student Name:

 Teacher:

 Subject(s) Taught:

-Please rate the above mentioned student on each of the following:
+Please rate the above mentioned student on e each of the following:

 UNACCEPTABLE AVERAGE ABOVE AVERAGE

 Ability to follow directions

 Ability to work in a group

 Ability to learn

 Acceptance of criticism

 Attendance

 Communication skills: oral

 Communication skills: written

 Co-cooperativeness

 Reliability

 Initiative

 Leadership potential

 Completes assignments on time

 Punctuality

-Could this student be counted on to favorable.
-This course requires that the student occasion catch up on work missed?
-Y N Please use this space for any additional commutation of the course. onally miss time for fiel d trips.
-Can t hey be counted on to
+Could this student be counted on to favorabl This course requires that the student occasio

+catch up on work missed?
+Y N

+Please use this space for any additional commstudent's suitability for the course. nents that you feel m ay prove help ful in assessing this

 Teacher signature: Date:

-Dlogge return to homoroom teachers
+Please return to homeroom teacher: